 - In AI agents - Advanced, use the AI agent drop-down field to select the AI agent you want to create a generative procedure for.

-- In the left sidebar, select Content > Use cases.
+- In the sidebar, click Content and select Use cases.

 - Click the use case you want to create a procedure for.